Pregnant During a Pandemic - How To Navigate The Added Stress

 Keeping Yourself Safe

 One of the best things you can do is be as diligent as possible with your safety.
 Keep wearing a mask when you’re in public, social distance as much as possible, and try to avoid large gatherings.
 Wash your hands frequently, and make sure you’re taking care of yourself with plenty of rest.
+And talk with your provider about getting vaccinated while pregnant.

 If certain activities, such as grocery shopping, are causing you marked distress and anxiety, consider utilizing other options such as grocery delivery or curbside pick up.
 I know, coming from a therapist, this may sound quite odd.
 But your concern and anxiety is not unfounded.
 And keeping your anxiety levels lower during pregnancy is very important.
 We have to remember that COVID is real and remains a risk if you are unvaccinated.
 Once your baby is here, then you can begin to work on reintegrating slowly back to life circa 2019.